 Photo by Daaim Shabazz

 I left Batumi not knowing what would happen in the FIDE election.
 I would not be able to attend any of the General Assembly sessions, but the feeling I got was that the momentum had swung to Dvorkovich.
-This occured to me while looking at the activity at the respective campaign booths.
+This occurred to me while looking at the activity at the respective campaign booths.
 Dvorkovich was throwing a party while it appeared that Makropoulos was working hard to keep people engaged.

-With the amount of vitrol that was exchanged, I envisioned shouting matches, tete-a-tete battles in the aisles and maybe even a fistfight.
+With the amount of vitriol that was exchanged, I envisioned shouting matches, tete-a-tete battles in the aisles and maybe even a fistfight.
 Fortunately, it didn’t happen.
 Despite the legal case involved, this election turned out to be more civil than the ones involving Kirsan Ilyumzhinov and his $20 million pledges.

 As it turns out Batumi was spared the drama and the new President was ushered in with minimal incident.
 There was a matter of someone stealing marketing literature from Georgios Makropolous’ booth, but that controversy simmered down quickly.
 Say what you want about Makropoulous, but at least he took the result in a dignified fashion and didn’t muck it up with some fabricated controversy.